Wguido/MorphoMapping/README.md

 ## PyPI

 Currently, morphomapping is in beta-phase.
-There will be a PyPI release once the beta phase is finished.

     pip install morphomapping